Latrun salient: Legal status

 The strips of territory known as no man's land in the Latrun and Jerusalem regions were among the territories occupied by Israel following the 1967 war.
-Both the United Nations and the European Union consider Israeli localities in the Latrun no man's land to be illegal settlements.
+According to B'tselem, the territory is not considered to be occupied under international law.
+However, the United Nations and the European Union consider Israeli localities in the Latrun no man's land to be illegal settlements.